Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 ### User Stories

-* As a user I want to, be able to register a Username and a Password
+* As a user I want to, be able to register a uniqe Username and a Password
-* As a user I want to, be able to Login
+* As a user I want to, be able to Login and Logout
 * As a user I want to, add/create as many crystals as I want to
 * As a user I want to, add information about each crystal
 * As a user I want to, be able to search for specific properties